python-trio/trio/docs/source/tutorial.rst

    :linenos:

 Let's start with ``echo_server``.
-As we'll see below, each time an echo client connects, our server will spawn a child task running ``echo_server``; there might be lots of these running at once if lots of clients are connected.
+As we'll see below, each time an echo client connects, our server will start a child task running ``echo_server``; there might be lots of these running at once if lots of clients are connected.
 Its job is to read data from its particular client, and then echo it back.
 It should be pretty straightforward to